jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 ![sample_cluster_3](sample_cluster_3.png)

+Above is a side-by-side scatter plot with sample names labeled.
+The categories of observed labels (left figure) and predicted labels (right figure) are distinguished by color.
-This is the scatter plot with sample name directly labelled on the plot, which is useful for outlier checking.
+This figure is useful for checking outliers.

 ```R
 pred_label <- draw.pca.kmeans(mat=mat,all_k = NULL,obs_label=get_obs_label(phe,use_int),plot_type='3D')